Triex/0x1/README.md

 ## 📋 Template Options

-0x1 now offers a streamlined template selection process with three complexity levels, each available in both TypeScript and JavaScript:
+0x1 now offers a streamlined template selection process with three complexity levels, all built with TypeScript for maximum type safety and developer experience:

 ### 🔍 Minimal Templates